 The main immigration options in Ireland

 Foreign citizens have several choices related to Ireland permanent residency.
-When interested in immigration to Ireland, here are the most common reasons under which a residence permit can be obtained:
+When interested in immigration to Ireland, here are the most common reasons under which an Irish residence permit can be obtained:

 - employment permits which are available for non-EU citizens who want to move to Ireland;

 - short-term and long-term residence permits which also apply to non-EU citizens;

 - business visas, travel visas, and residence by investment visas for non-EU citizens;

 - retirement residence permits available for foreign citizens who can support themselves.